nitinkedia7/VC-Simulation/README.md

 0. Ensure completeness of logs.
 Need to fix bugs.

 1. Distribution of task and Teardown of VC.
-RREQ's additionally have a quota to complete.
-Currently, each RREP indicates 1 unit of service.
-After the VC is elected it needs to send message to start processing.
-After that time every member responds that its work is done.
-VC then sends teardown message.
+RREQ's additionally have a quota to complete DONE.
+Currently, each RREP indicates 1 unit of service DONE.
+After the VC is elected it needs to send message to start processing DONE.
+After some time every member responds that its work is done DONE.
+VC then sends teardown message DONE.

 2. Mobility of vehicles
 Instead of a hard segment approach followed currently for each interval first update the positions for all vehicles.
 Iterate over the vehicle list in chunks of a segment, simulate one time unit for each chunk.